Andrew Moody: Career

 During his time at China Daily Moody wrote 700 front page stories and covered political events including the Two Sessions Meeting, the CPC 19th National Party Congress, the 9th BRICS Summit in Xiamen, the World Economic Forum Summer Davos in Dalian and the High-Level Dialogue and Think Tank Forum: Fighting Against Poverty in Addis Ababa.
 He has written extensively on the Chinese economy and on China-Africa and China-UK relations.
 He has also interviewed former UK prime minister Tony Blair and covered the state visits of Chinese President Xi Jinping (including his state visit to the UK in October 2015 and South Africa in December 2015).
 He interviewed the late prime minister of Ethiopia Meles Zenawi, the former president of Ghana John Mahama and Sierra Leone president Ernest Bai Koroma.

 Moody was cited extensively by publications around the world.
 In February 2020, for example, he interviewed Nobel laureate Michael Levitt.
 The resulting article was quoted 172 times by international media organisations.
 He also wrote more than 150 profiles of leading thinkers such as the Harvard historian Niall Ferguson, and Edmund Phelps, the Nobel Prize winner for economics.

-Moody was named a 'State High-End Project Foreign Expert'.
+The Chinese government named Moody as a 'State High-End Project Foreign Expert'.